Chapter Four: The Player Turn

 If

-a unit doesn't use its Action on its own turn, it can save it to
+a minifig doesn't use his Action on his own turn, he can save it to

-pop out from behind cover, whacking soldiers that wander into range
+pop out from behind cover, to whack soldiers that wander into range

-of his melee weapon, or pressing the self-destruct button when all
+of his melee weapon, or to punch the self-destruct button at the exact moment when all

-the invitees have boarded the cruise liner for its birthday party.
+the invitees have boarded the cruise liner for his birthday party.

-Of course, its enemies are free to use their own saved Actions during
+Of course, his enemies are free to use their own saved Actions during

-To make a Response Action, a unit must have an unspent Action
+To make a Response Action, a minifig must have an unspent Action

-from its previous turn.
-These Responding units may move up to one inch (known as an Angry Inch (5.2: Close Combat)) if necessary, in order to press, grab,
+from his previous turn.
+These Responding minifigs may move up to one inch (known as an Angry Inch (5.2: Close Combat)), if necessary, in order to press, grab,

 or otherwise operate a critical object (to pull a lever or slam

-a door, for instance), or to put themselves in range of a target for a Close Combat or Ranged Attack.
+a door, for instance), or to position themselves in range of a target for a Close Combat or Ranged Attack.

 Cone of Vision

-A Responding unit must be aware of the specific enemy action or movement
+A Responding minifig must be aware of the specific action or movement

 to which he's reacting, and in a timely enough fashion to make a proper

 Response.
-In almost all cases, this means he has to be able to see
+In most cases, this means he has to be able to see

 it.
 If he sees an enemy soldier raise a rifle and take aim, he may